What's the connection between your cup of coffee and the world's rarest primate?

 Fragments that are often shaped by crisscrossing coffee farms.
 The presence of wild species (plants and animals) is then influenced by the boundaries of farms themselves as well as the activities that are practiced on them.

 Our conservation goal is to keep a shifting balance between place, ecology and coffee economics.

 The magnificence of an evolving manifesto is that we can adapt based on what we observe.
 We can reforest certain areas and not others depending on what species we observe.
 We can increase or decrease the threshold of tree canopy cover based on how coffee yields respond.
 The beauty of uncertainty is because we ourselves don’t know how ecosystems will respond, we can be totally transparent about our observations.
+By the way, and this is important, by "we", we mean the community of coffee producers and Black Baza Coffee jointly.
 And so, long-term monitoring plots and adaptive management.
-Track us as we go along….
+Track us as we go along....